Writing Styles: What is Style in Writing?

 Elements of Writing Styles

-Every author makes key decisions about their writing, and those decisions build over time into a cohesive style.
-So, what decisions do they have to make?
+Every author makes key decisions about their writing, and those decisions build over time into a cohesive writing style.
+What decisions do they have to make?
 In other words, what are the elements of writing styles?

 Creative writing styles are honed through a combination of the following: